Junction Oval: History

-Cricket great Shane Warne had a long association with the St Kilda Cricket Ground.
-He made his first class debut at the ground for Victoria in 1991, and played there on numerous occasions between 1989 and 2006 for his club side, St Kilda.
-In 2010, the club proposed renaming the ground the Shane Warne Oval, but the change never occurred.
-In 2013, Warne spoke on behalf of the campaign to preserve the ground's suitability as a venue for first-class cricket.

 In December 2014, the Victorian government announced it would contribute $25 million to the Oval's redevelopment to allow it to become the administrative and training headquarters of Cricket Victoria.
 By the end of 2015, Cricket Victoria and Cricket Australia, in combination with the Melbourne Cricket Club, contributed the extra $15 million necessary to allow the redevelopment to proceed.
-The redevelopment of the venue incorporated several new features such as a national centre for cricket training and programs, on-site accommodation for visiting teams and officials, medical and training facilities including an extensive outdoor turf training area and 10-lane indoor centre and administrative facilities and offices to house Cricket Victoria and be rented to external parties.
+The redevelopment of the venue incorporated several new features such as a national centre for cricket training and programs, on-site accommodation for visiting teams and officials, medical and training facilities including an extensive outdoor turf training area and ten-lane indoor centre and administrative facilities and offices to house Cricket Victoria and be rented to external parties.
 The redevelopment allowed the oval to become a boutique-size alternative venue for first-class cricket with a capacity for up to 7,000 spectators.

 The upgraded venue was unveiled ahead of the Sheffield Shield match between Victoria and New South Wales on 3 March 2018.
 The Melbourne Stars played the first men's Big Bash League match at the venue against the Perth Scorchers on 2 January 2022 as part of their BBL11 Campaign.

+Four floodlights were installed around the perimeter of the ground in 2026, enabling night-time matches to be broadcast on television.
+The lights were originally planned to be installed in time for the Australia women's team one-day international against India in March 2026, though delays in approvals forced the relocation of the match to Hobart.
+The first night fixture to be held at the ground will a double-header featuring the Melbourne Stars and Melbourne Renegades to open the 2026–27 Women's Big Bash League season.